Jason-S-Wu/DeltaMathBot/README.md

 # Note

-This has now been patched with DeltaMath Build 251 and I am no longer maintaing this repository.
+This has now been patched with DeltaMath Build 251 and I am no longer maintaining this repository.

 # Usage